-- Debating if students are for or against marriage. - Giving advice to others about leading a healthy lifestyle. - Describing how our school could be more environmentally friendly. - Reading for pleasure in French. - Following personal interests in French e.g. football, music, cooking. - Following famous French people on social media.
+- Debating if students think Bradford is a dream or nightmre town. - Reading for pleasure in French. - Following personal interests in French e.g. sport, films, music, gaming. - Following famous people in French on social media.

 Further Information can be found in: